dandange8005/Ultra-Essentials/README.md

 ## About Material for MkDocs

+You may have noticed that the project has also been published to https://dandange8005.github.io/ultra-essentials/ which is a documentation site hosted on Github.
+It uses a tool called MKDocs to help with generating the site from the files that are stored in markdown format.

 MkDocs is a static site generator that allows you to create a website from a set of markdown files.
 It is a Python-based tool that is easy to use and configure.
 It also provides a number of themes and plugins to customise the look and feel of the website.